Lusha Pricing Review 2026: Plans, Credits, and What Each Tier Gets You

 Auto-renewal traps.
 Lusha contracts auto-renew unless you submit a cancellation request at least 14 days before the current period expires.
 Miss that window and you are locked in for another cycle.

 No credits for bad data.
 If Lusha provides an outdated email or disconnected phone number, you do not get those credits back.
-With independent reviews suggesting 85-90% email accuracy, roughly 1 in 10 credits could be spent on contacts you cannot actually reach.
+Since a phone reveal costs five credits, a bad mobile number is five times more expensive than a bad email.

 Is Lusha Worth It in 2026?